 The Pikes Peak region includes El Paso and Teller counties.
-The area has a population of approximately 749,626, according to the 2010 U.S. Census.
+The area has a population of approximately 761,598, according to the 2010 U.S. Census.
 Eastern El Paso County is rural prairie, while the western part of the region is mountainous.
 The U.S. Government is the largest employer in the area, and major industries include Fort Carson and the U.S. Air Force Academy in Colorado Springs, which are both military installations.
 Aerospace and technology are also large employers in the area.
 All of the area is currently in compliance with federal air quality standards.
 However, two exceedances of the level of the SO2 standard were observed at the Highway 24 site during 2014-2015.
 These elevated values have not resulted in a violation of the NAAQS and SO2 concentrations have been trending downward at the Highway 24 site since 2016 (see subsection 4.4.4).

-During 2019, there was one CO monitor, one SO_2 monitor, and two O_3 monitors in the Pikes Peak region, as well as one PM{10} monitor and one $PM{2.5}$ monitor.
+During 2020, there was one CO monitor, one SO_2 monitor, and two O_3 monitors in the Pikes Peak region, as well as one PM{10} monitor and one $PM{2.5}$ monitor.
+Most of these monitors are located in the populous city of Colorado Springs.